-In the Reports section you can check status of your site, tweak it for Production setup or manage SSH keys to access Accessing repositories.
+In the Reports section you can check the status of your site, tweak it for Production setup or manage SSH keys to access Accessing repositories.

-All sections below you can manage database objects.
+With all sections below you can manage database objects.
 The most interesting one is probably Weblate translations, where you can manage translatable projects, see Project configuration and Component configuration.